hansenjakob/SheafLearning.jl/README.md

 ```

 This problem is translated to a conic program and solved using [SCS](https://github.com/JuliaOpt/SCS.jl).

+More information about the functions can be found using Julia's built-in help.
+Type `?[function_name]` into the REPL.

+## Contact
+Feel free to contact me at jhansen at math.upenn.edu with questions or suggestions.
+More resources on cellular sheaves and their Laplacians are available at [jakobhansen.org](http://www.jakobhansen.org).

 [1] Hansen, Jakob and Ghrist, Robert.
 [Learning Sheaf Laplacians from Smooth Signals](https://www.math.upenn.edu/~jhansen/publications/learningsheaves.pdf). _Proceedings of the International Conference on Acoustics, Speech, and Signal Processing_, 2019.